 - Enabled (yes, true, or 1): The connector trusts the server certificate. - Disabled (no, false, or 0): The connector does not trust the server certificate, and instead uses a CA certificate to verify the server certificate.

-For information about how to specify a CA certificate, see CA Certificate on page 46.
+For information about how to specify a CA certificate, see CA Certificate.

 Use NTLM